Information for donors

 If you are in any doubt as to whether your papers are worthy of permanent preservation, please contact the Archivist.

 If you have material that is sensitive or personal in nature, we are able to restrict access to it on your behalf.
 You may ask for written permission to be obtained from you or your descendants before a researcher can view an item or we can place an access ban on the material for a specified time.

 Continuing access for donors

 The Macmillan Brown Library acknowledges the special relationship Donors have to the records they give to our care.
 Donors will have ongoing permanent access to their papers during normal Macmillan Brown Library opening hours.

-If you are considering making a bequest, do talk with us first to ensure that your Will is worded in a way that achieves exactly what you intended, and matches the needs of the University and its students.
-We will also send you a brochure that gives you all the information you need, including a suggested form of words to include in your Will.
+If you are considering making a bequest, do talk with us first to ensure that your will is worded in a way that achieves exactly what you intended, and matches the needs of the University and its students.

 For more assistance with Bequests, please contact: